110+ best interview questions and answers (according to 250+ recruiters)

 For example, you might choose 1 to 5 scale for organizational skills and say “1” is “poor organizational skills”, while “5” is “excellent organizational skills”.
 Make sure though that your hiring team is aligned for what “excellent” or “poor” or anything in-between means.
 One way to do that is to describe behaviors that a person with “excellent organizational skills” would show, such as “they’ll be able to know at any given time what tasks they have and when they should finish them.”
 If you want to give these scales a shot, download our complete structured interview guide.

-Alternatively, you could use a simpler scale, such as “Yes,” “No” and “Definitely” (which is the system that the Workable platform uses in the built-in scorecards.)
+Alternatively, you can use a simpler scale, such as “Yes,” “No” and “Definitely” (which is the system that the Workable platform uses in the built-in scorecards.)

 Having a list of interview questions to ask is good practice, but it has an inherent difficulty: it might make the interview seem more robotic and inflexible.